The Detroit Red Wings’ Holiday Wish-List

 The Red Wings’ captain is playing some of the best hockey of his life right now.
 He has 96 points in his last 100 games, and analytics-wise, has been one of the best playmaking centers in the entire NHL over the past two seasons.
 Larkin also happens to be on track to be an unrestricted free agent in seven months.
 And by virtue of great timing, all signs point to Larkin getting a big ol’ sack of money under his Christmas tree (or his Summer ficus, depending on when he signs.)

 There’s really no reason for Detroit NOT to be the team that pays Larkin.
-They have the cap space, he’s the captain (hand-picked by the guy who wore the ‘C’ longer than any other Red Wing), and — per the man himself — Larkin wants to stay in the his home state.
+They have the cap space, he’s the captain (hand-picked by the guy who wore the ‘C’ longer than any other Red Wing), and — per the man himself — Larkin wants to stay in his home state.
 That being said, the longer Larkin goes without a new deal, the more us fans go “hmm... it would be nice if they got this done soon” before reaching for the Alka-Seltzer and/or Fireball.

 It would be in everyone’s best interest to get this deal done sooner rather than later.
 For Larkin, he’ll get the long-term contract he rightfully deserves.
 For Yzerman and the front office, they’ll lock in the centerpiece of their rebuild, which may give them a jump on making some more aggressive moves to help that rebuild.
 And for the fans, we get to enjoy the prime of Larkin’s career without having to check Twitter between periods for any rumblings on his contract status.